code4recovery/12-step-meeting-list/readme.md

 The best way to install this plugin is via [its home page](https://wordpress.org/plugins/12-step-meeting-list/) in the WordPress Plugin Directory.

+Do you have a support issue?
+Please let us know on the [12 Step Meeting List support forum](https://wordpress.org/support/plugin/12-step-meeting-list/).

 ## Helping With Development

 Do you want to help develop the plugin?
 We welcome pull requests!
 To get started: